berchoes/MapCompose/README.md

 # Architecture

-MVVM with UseCase, DTO and Single Activity patterns were used.
+MVVM with UseCases, DTO and Single Activity patterns were used.
 Contains Data, Domain and Presentation layers.
 Data layer is responsible with communicating with the Api.
 Domain layer holds the UseCases, Models and Repository protocols.
 Finally the Presentation layer contains the Composables, ViewModels.
 Basically all of the UI related stuff.

 ## Tech Stack